-Colorado Access has a long standing statewide behavioral health network.
-This network continued uninterrupted into the RAE implementation and is the foundation of COA efforts to ensure adequate access to behavioral health services for members.
-This existing network includes contracted relationships with every Community Mental Health Center in the state, hospital systems, Institutes for Mental Disease (IMDs), behavioral health providers who are integrated with PCMPs, and independent behavioral health providers, statewide.
-COA continues to receive requests from behavioral health providers to join its network.
-COA adds any provider who is validated, submits a completed application, meets COA credentialing criteria, and signs a Professional Provider Agreement.
+As such, our network of behavioral health providers continues uninterrupted and is the footing for our RAE efforts to ensure adequate access to behavioral health services for our members.
+This existing network includes contracted relationships with every Community Mental Health Center in the state, hospital systems, behavioral health providers who are integrated with PCMPs, IMD's, and independent behavioral health providers, statewide.
+Colorado Access continues to contract with behavioral health providers.
+The Contracting team continues to contract with behavioral health providers statewide, in an ceffort to offer a comprehensive network to expand member access to services.

 Updated methodology for member attribution and specified obligations within the RAE contract, however, require focused attention to ensure an operationally adequate network, regardless of the total number of providers under contract.
-COA continues to develop programs to address these challenges by offering consistent training to behavioral health providers that underscores the implications of site-based attribution and the best way to navigate eligibility, claims, and billing issues within the RAE system.
-Conducted by the

-Provider Relations team and supported by Provider Contracting and Behavioral Health Operations teams, trainings have been implemented in various forms, including:
+COA will work to address these challenges by offering consistent training to behavioral health providers that underscores the implications of site-based attribution and the best way to navigate eligibility, claims, and billing issues within the RAE system.
+Conducted by our Provider Relations team and supported by Provider Contracting and Behavioral Health Operations teams, trainings provided in various formats, including:

-- Provider forums and open houses, with appropriate COA staff to answer questions and direct further inquiry; - Creation of webinars to address issues that impact numerous providers; - In-depth one-on-one trainings and meetings with providers who request and need them; - Extensive communications through provider newsletters and other email platforms.
+- Provider forums and open houses, with appropriate COA staff to answer questions and direct further inquiry; - Creation of webinars to address issues that impact numerous providers; - In-depth one-on-one trainings and meetings with providers who request and need them; - Extensive communications through our provider newsletters and other email platforms.

-COA is reaching out to previously contracted behavioral health providers, as well as any newly contracted providers, to complete the updated Provider Application, in order to better understand the network's capacity to meet the needs of special populations and to better direct future training and programmatic priorities.
-As noted above, the Provider Application is used to assess each provider's readiness to meet member needs and to accommodate members with special needs.
+COA is working with all previously contracted behavioral health providers, as well as any newly contracted providers, to complete the new Provider Application, in order to better understand our network's capacity to meet the needs of special populations and to better direct future training and programmatic priorities.
+As noted above, the Provider Applications are used to assess each provider's readiness to meet the needs of our members and to accommodate members with special needs.3